zakafalak/30k-HR-Dashboard-with-Power-Bi/README.md

 - Designation wise capabolity
 - Education of employees
 - Department wise Qualification of Employees Analysis and more

-<h3>Compensation/Salary Section</3>
-   "
+<h3> Compensation and Salary Distribution Section </h3>
   -Totol of Salary
   -Cost to the Company of Total employees
   -Grade wise Min,Max,& Total Salary of Employees -Trend Check by department wise salary
   -Job nature Wise Salary
   -Distribution Filters
-  -Salary Range of the employees "
+  -Salary Range of the employees

    ### 📍 Location-Based Analysis
 - Visual breakdown by **districts, City Cirlce, division and sub divison wise**.